 After a short 30-40minute wait, we got to the top of the stairs to see the whole space filled with happy diners.
 Hot tea, chilli sauce and menus were given to us as soon as we sat down, not as if we needed them though, we're regular yum cha eaters ;-)

 Selection of dumplings and other items

 Since there were only two of us today, we didn't get to eat as many things - tip: always go in groups of three minimum (dumplings come in 3-4 per serving).
-We ordered a few things we wanted and also had a peak into the carts of the dumpling ladies going by.
-I always get this sense of excitement when they approach, wondering what surprises they have installed, if it'd be something new to taste or an old favourite.
+We ordered a few things we wanted and also had a peak into the carts of the dumpling ladies pushing by.
+I always get this sense of excitement when they approach, wondering what surprises they have in their little carts, hoping it'd be something new or an old favourite.

 Fried Prawn Spring Rolls